Sunday, April 24, 2016

 You are interested in a turn-key telescope.
 Something that appeals to beginners who are struggling to keep their heads above water in the murky sea of amateur astronomy gear is the modern SCT.
 You get a good scope on a fork mount with everything included.
 There are fewer ready-to-go refractor packages being offered.
-Usually it is a la carte.
+Usually, it is a la carte.

 Finally, you may be, as I was for many years, an astro-dilettante.
 If you want to take pictures of Saturn one night, spectrograms of Rigel the next, and chase the Hershel 2500 the following evening, an SCT could be your scope.
 In fact, I will say an SCT is your scope.

-So what's different in the years since this article hit the Interwebs?
+So, what's different in the years since this article hit the Interwebs?
 Not much other than that, as you probably know, I sent my C11 and big GEM mounts packing.
 If anything, I've become even more of a casual observer than I was when this was written.
-My most used scope of late is a SkyWatcher f/11 80mm refractor on an AZ-4 alt-az mount, which oughta tell you something.
+My most used scope of late is a SkyWatcher f/11 80mm refractor on an AZ-4 altazimuth mount, which oughta tell you something.
 The reasons?
-There are several, but a humid, cloudy, hot, and bug infested spring and summer this year didn't encourage me to even expend the effort required to get my 10-inch Dob out into the backyard.
+There are several, but a humid, cloudy, hot, and bug infested spring and summer this year didn't encourage me to expend the effort required to get even my 10-inch Dob out into the backyard.

-Despite not getting her out under the stars recently, I've been pleased, very pleased, with that 10-inch, my GSO Dobbie, Zelda.
+Despite not getting her out under the stars recently, however, I've been pleased, very pleased, with that 10-inch, my GSO Dobbie, Zelda.
 One of the best amateur astronomy buys I've ever made.
 While I, of course, observe for my own enjoyment, I also like to write about backyard astronomy, and the 10-inch ensures there are plenty of objects for me to cover given my magnitude 5.0 Zenith Limiting Magnitude (on a good, dry night).
 So, I'll be keeping her around, no doubt about that.

 But, yeah, refractors are where I've wound up, though the Edge 800 has been used recently.
 She was well-suited for my Sky & Telescope Test Report on the RSpec spectroscopy software, for example.
-But for my current very casual viewing?
+But for my current and very casual viewing?
 Nope.
 Also, I was really put out when the paint lining the interior of the tube failed, I had to disassemble the scope, get as much of the old paint off as possible, and repaint it myself.
 That is the other part of the SCT conundrum right now.
 At Celestron, quality, even in a simple area like the proper preparation of a surface for paining, is a sometimes thing.
 Meade?
 As stands now with them in bankruptcy again, we'll be lucky if there is a Meade much longer.

 Will Rod get a giant Dobsonian and a trailer and start doing the star party circuit again?
 Anything's possible, but at this stage of the game, I rather doubt it.
 But don't feel bad for me.
 My "little" refractors and I are having plenty of astronomy fun, thank you.